-- An estimated 1 in 10 U.S. adults report depression .(CDC) - Major depression affects approximately 15 million American adults or about 8 percent of the U.S. population age 18 and older in a given year.
-(PBS) - The prevalence of depression for women is roughly twice that for men.
-(PBS) - Depression affects about 121 million people worldwide.
-(WHO) - Depression is the leading cause of disability and the fourth leading contributor to the global burden of disease worldwide.
+- An estimated 1 in 10 U.S. adults report depression.
+(CDC) - Major depression affects approximately 15 million American adults or about 8 percent of the U.S. population age 18 and older in a given year.
+(PBS) - Depression is one of the top three reasons Americans seek medical treatment. - The prevalence of depression for women is roughly twice that for men.
+(PBS) - Depression is the leading cause of disability and the fourth leading contributor to the global burden of disease worldwide.
 (WHO)